lpslqc/lqc-website/content/events/LQC program review.md

 taking place on April 4 & 5, 2022 in College Park, MD.

-This working meeting will provide the opportunity for our collaboration partners to convene, provide research updates, and discuss future research directions and strategize the pathway to tackle the hardest technical challenges.
+This working meeting will provide the opportunity for our collaboration partners to convene, provide research updates, discuss future research directions and strategize the pathway to tackle the hardest technical challenges.
 The LQCPR is a great opportunity to network and explore potential collaborations with LQC, which is, after all, a collaboratory.
 LQC is one of thirteen national quantum information science research centers.
 LQC was launched in November 2020 to pursue disruptive research into building qubits for